-It’s only been three months, but it still hurts, doesn’t it?
+It still hurts, doesn’t it?

 Croatia put an end to England’s wonderful run at the World Cup over the summer, with goals from Ivan Perisic and Mario Mandzukic (in extra-time) cancelling out Kieran Trippier’s opener in the semi-final.